redwarff/graph/README.md

 # graph
-Simple rendering of data input by user into piechart.
+Simple rendering of data into piechart.
+Data is input by the user.
+Try a <a href="http://redwarff.github.io/piechart">demo</a>.